bloco-exchange/documentation/docs/bloco.exchange/overview.md

 - **Achievement Bonuses**: Transform your passion into profit as you earn points for every action, trade, or activity you complete on our platform through Achievement Bonuses.
 Accumulate these points and convert them into monetary value, reaping the rewards of your dedication and enthusiasm.

-- **Bloco Ambassadors**: Share the magic of Bloco.exchange with others and enjoy the fruits of their success through our Bloco Ambassadors program.
+- **Bloco Ambassadors**: Share the magic of bloco.exchange with others and enjoy the fruits of their success through our Bloco Ambassadors program.
 For every new user you refer, you'll receive a percentage of their subscription fee, creating a continuous stream of income that grows alongside your network.

 Embrace the thrill of engagement, revel in the excitement of competition, and flourish in a world of boundless opportunities at bloco.exchange.